kslg/elite-rides/README.md

 [Back to contents](#contents)

 ## Bootstrap Theme
-Bootstrap 4 is a free front-end framework for faster and easier web development Bootstrap includes HTML and CSS based design templates for typography, forms, buttons, tables, navigation, modals, image carousels and many other, as well as optional JavaScript plugins
+Bootstrap 4 is a free front-end framework for faster and easier web development.
+Bootstrap includes HTML and CSS based design templates for typography, forms, buttons, tables, navigation, modals, image carousels and many more.
-Bootstrap also gives you the ability to easily create responsive designs
+Bootstrap also gives you the ability to easily create responsive designs.

 ### [Bootstrap 4](https://getbootstrap.com/docs/4.0/getting-started/introduction/)

 ## Bootstrap Toasts - Alert Messages
 - Alert popups are used to `improve Customer user experience`.
-Alert popup give users clear feedback as a result of their actions and any server response.
+Alert popups give users clear feedback as a result of their actions and any server response.
-- I used Bootstrap 4 Toasts: Lightweight notifications designed to mimic the push notifications that have been popularized by mobile and desktop operating systems.
 - 4 Toast Messages: Error, Info, Success and Warning.
-- Set a display timer of 3 seconds.
-After 3 seconds the message will go.
+- I set a display timer of 3 seconds, so after 3 seconds the message will close itself.
-- A close icon on the toast so customers can manually close.
+- A close 'X' icon is still on the toast so customers can manually close if they wish.

 ## Bootstrap Carousel - USP (Unique Selling Points)
+I used a carousel to help promote selling points for the store.
+The carousel will help me present more than one customer message in one confined space.
+Website real estate can be limited, especially on mobile devices.
+This is where carousels come in handy.

 ![image](/documentation/features/bootstrap_carousel.png)